bobolehe/toolkit/proxy_tool/README.md

 Before starting the program, it is necessary to modify the parameters in the configuration file

 1. Permission related
+   1. Enabling permissions requires carrying permission parameters and parameter values when accessing the interface

 2. Storage related(redis)